-For parents, finding safe, bona fide child care will remain a critical need.
-But as they resume work at their place of employment, they may find themselves fiercely competing to get their child enrolled at a facility maintained by thoroughly-screened management and staff.
-And differing state laws concerning background checks for those individuals can make the situation confusing and challenging.
+For parents, finding safe, childcare will remain a critical need.
+But as they resume work at their place of employment, they may find themselves fiercely competing to get their child enrolled at a facility maintained by thoroughly screened management and staff.
+Conflicting state laws concerning background checks for those individuals can make the situation confusing and challenging.

 Let’s take a look at federal regulations before diving into the murky waters of state statutes.

 As stated by childcare.gov, “Federal law requires all states to implement state and federal criminal background checks that include fingerprints for child care providers.
 The comprehensive background check must include a fingerprint check of the Federal Bureau of Investigation (FBI) database (a service offered by HireRight) to ensure that providers do not have a history of convictions that could put children’s health and safety at risk.
 Notably, the FBI’s Criminal Justice Information System database may not include final dispositions for arrests listed on an individual’s rap sheet.
 Therefore, it’s critical that employers also conduct local criminal felony and misdemeanor checks to assess if an arrest listed on the FBI’s report resulted in a conviction.
 Additionally, potential childcare providers must be checked to ensure that they are not listed as a sex offender and have not been found to have committed child neglect or abuse.”